1. You Are Nourishing the Wrong Layer

 - The Stuffing: This is Hyaluronic Acid (hydration).

-If the springs break or the stuffing dries out, the mattress sags.
+If the springs lose their strength or the stuffing dries out, the mattress sags.
 Consequently, the sheet on top becomes loose and creased.
-You can iron the sheet (use creams) all day, but if the springs underneath are broken, the bed will never look flat.
-You have to repair the springs.
+You can iron the sheet all day, but if the springs underneath lack support, the bed will never look flat.
+You have to maintain the springs from the inside.

 3. The Blood Supply Connection

-The Epidermis has no blood vessels.
-It gets its nutrients by diffusion from the Dermis below.
-The Dermis, however, is highly vascular.
-It is fed by thousands of tiny capillaries.
+The Epidermis has no blood vessels; it gets its nutrients by diffusion from the Dermis below.
+The Dermis, however, is highly vascular and is fed by thousands of tiny capillaries.

-This is why diet is so powerful.
+This is why diet is such a powerful beauty tool.
 When you drink bone broth, the amino acids are absorbed into the bloodstream and delivered directly to these dermal capillaries.
 You are literally feeding the skin from the roots up.
-A cream has to fight through a tough barrier; a nutrient in the blood has a VIP pass straight to the Fibroblasts.
+While a cream has to fight through a tough surface barrier, a nutrient in the blood has direct access to the deeper layers of the skin.

 4. Hydration is More Than Water

-You can drink 3 litres of water a day and still have dry skin if you lack the "sponge."
+You can drink three litres of water a day and still have dry skin if you lack the sponge to hold it.
 In the Dermis, water is held in place by Glycosaminoglycans (GAGs), primarily Hyaluronic Acid.
-These molecules act like a sponge, holding 1000x their weight in water to keep the mattress plump.
+These molecules act like a sponge, holding moisture to keep the mattress plump.

-Our Bioactive Collagen naturally supports these GAGs.
-By consuming them, you support the skin's ability to retain the water you drink, maintaining that "bouncy" pressure that pushes outwards against the skin, smoothing out fine lines.
+Bone broth naturally contains these GAGs.
+By consuming them, you support the skin's ability to retain the water you drink, maintaining that bouncy pressure that pushes outwards against the skin, helping to smooth the appearance of fine lines.

 5. Frequently Asked Questions